rh-telco-tigers/ocpcfbuild/README.md

 at step 4 above look at the files in manifest with particular interest around the cluster-dns file and this web page https://docs.openshift.com/container-platform/4.6/networking/dns-operator.html THIS IS UNTESTED DONT USE.

 # Cleanup

+The following commands will delete your environment ... make sure you really want to do this.
+You have been warned!

 aws cloudformation delete-stack --stack-name cfbuildint-worker0 aws cloudformation delete-stack --stack-name cfbuildint-worker1